House of the National Assembly, Belgrade: Architecture

+Covering about 13400 m2, building is designed in neo-baroque and has four storeys: a basement, ground floor, first floor, and attic, with mezzanines below the basement, between the basement and the ground floor and between the ground and first floors.

 The building's central risalit is dominated by a portico with a triangular tympanum, above which is a dome with a lantern at the top.
 Its external design (with rustic green stone from Ripanj for the basement), and the shape of windows and pilasters extending through the two central levels and ending in a roof cornice with balustrade, indicate neo-Renaissance and neo-Baroque models.
-The original design's heraldic and sculptural decorations were not executed.
 The only plastic ornaments are medallions with images of Pericles, Athena, Demosthenes and Cicero, by sculptor Đorđe Jovanović, on the lateral risalits.
 A sculpture above the portals of an angel with a torch and an olive branch was designed by sculptor Petar Palavičini.
-A 1937 fence with decorative candelabras and two guardrooms with stylized lanterns on top was designed by Krasnov; the fence stood until 1956, when it was removed for Marx and Engels Square (now Nikola Pašić Square).
-In 1939 a sculptural group by Toma Rosandić, Black Horses Playing, was installed near the steps.
+A 1937 fence with decorative candelabras and two guardrooms with stylized lanterns on top was designed by Krasnov; the fence stood until 1956, when it was removed.

-Interior design includes large and small halls and conference rooms, a central vestibule topped by a dome, polychrome walls with columns, pilasters, niches and loggias and a marble floor.
-The Assembly Hall, designed to hold 200 people, was expanded to accommodate 400.
+Interior design includes some 100 offices, large and small halls, and four conference rooms, a central vestibule topped by a dome, polychrome walls with columns, pilasters, niches and loggias, and a marble floor.
+The 165 m2 library, on the first floor, contains over 60,000 books.
+The building is decorated with 23 frescoes and a number of paintings, sculptures, and other fine artwork.

-Krasnov's furniture designs reflect contemporary Belgrade tastes.
-The walls of the Assembly are adorned with twenty frescoes, made during 1937 by prominent Yugoslav artists.
-Because of its architectural, cultural, historical and artistic value, the National Assembly Building was declared a cultural monument in 1984.

-Former building

-Before 2006, the National Assembly of Serbia met in another parliament building on Kralja Milana Street while its current building was used by the Federal Assembly of Yugoslavia.
-The parliament building is still used by the national assembly for offices and administration.

-The design for this building was completed in 1948, and its construction was completed in late 1953.
-It was designed by architect E. Azriel and built by the Construction Institute of Serbia.
-The building was known as the Office Building of the Presidency of the Government of the People's Republic of Serbia at Marshal Tito Street (later renamed Kralja Milana Street).
-The first National Assembly session in the building was held on 20 March 1954; from 1945 to 1954, National Assembly sessions were held at the House of the National Assembly on Nikola Pašić Square.